If you're reading this post, chances are that you already have a WordPress website or evaluating setting up a site on this system.

 To build a good brand, consistency is key.
-And that applies for your website as well, including your blog.
+And that applies to your website as well, including your blog.
 So your pages and posts should have a consistent look and feel, and a good structure, with the appropriate heading tags, text formatting (color, size, etc.), and flow of text.

 This is where a duplicate post plugin comes in.
 Essentially it just means that every time you want to write a new post, you don't have to start from scratch, to structure and format everything.
-You just duplicate an existing post, and change the title, content, permalink, title tag and meta description (with RankMath), etc.
+You just duplicate an existing post and change the title, content, permalink, title tag, and meta description (with RankMath), etc.

 It is just super easy, fast and simple.
 This is how it works:

 Once you install and activate the plugin, you just go to your list of posts, and point to the one you want to duplicate, and click on Clone.